Inpatient Drug Rehab

 We want it now.
 However, fast and easy aren’t always effective, and in the case of treatment programs for drug and alcohol addiction, a quick solution may not be in the best interest of those suffering from addictive diseases.

-Because of the current economic pinch, inpatient drug rehab treatment facilities all over the country are closing, as insurance companies do not want to pay for treatment and rehabilitation.
+Because of the current economic pinch, treatment facilities all over the country are closing, as insurance companies do not want to pay for treatment and rehabilitation.
 Rather, in many cases, patients are placed into out-patient programs, perhaps after going into a facility for detoxification.
 But detox is not treatment, and treatment alone does not necessarily lead to recovery.

 Because we are all body, mind and spirit, it is difficult to assert that tending to the physical needs of the patient is the only really necessary step in getting them back on track to a healthy lifestyle.
 Even if a medical intervention rids the body of the substance, and even if people are given something to take the edge of anxiety and fear, that still leaves the spirit, which is largely left untouched.